sw478/multidimensional-sudoku/README.md

 that combinatorial explosion will take place for an NP-complete problem, it's\
 interesting that it would occur at 8x8

+	version 0.6

+annotated and commented in struct.h and some other functions. moved sudoku struct\
+into dance struct to make things easier, doesn't change efficiency much.

 	version 0.5

 restructed and moved around portions of code: struct.h contains all structs\